Installing the z/OS Build via Convenience Build (PAX file)

 Introduction

 The Zowe installation file for Zowe z/OS components is distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime.
-You must obtain the PAX file and transfer it to z/OS first.
-Then, to install, configure, and start Zowe, you use the zwe
+You must first obtain the PAX file and transfer this file to z/OS.
+To install, configure, and start Zowe, use the zwe

 command.
 This command defines help messages, logging options, and more.
 For details about how to use this command, see the ZWE Server Command Reference.